 Fleas and Pets

-Fleas require a warm-blooded mammal as a host for feeding and breeding, and they live in the fur, hair or feathers of the host.
-While they frequently hitch rides on pets, they can enter home on mice or humans.
+Fleas require a warm-blooded mammal as a host for feeding and breeding, and live in the fur, hair or feathers of the host.
+While they frequently hitch rides on pets, they can enter your home on mice or humans.
 Adults can lie dormant for more than a year in areas previously occupied by a host, then jump more than 12 inches to take up residency on a new victim.

 How Can I Tell If My Pet Has Fleas?